Welcome to the virtual edition of #WOW: Whole Health includes Mental Health. The first

 In 2004 with the endowment of the Institute and Hospital, the Jane and Terry Semel Institute for Neuroscience and Human Behavior

 was established and the Neuropsychiatric Hospital was renamed the Stewart and Lynda Resnick Neuropsychiatric Hospital.
-The Semel Institute is under the Directorship of Dr. Peter Whybrow, Executive Chair of the Department of Psychiatry and Biobehavioral Sciences, and Physician-in-Chief of the Resnick Neuropsychiatric Hospital.
+The Semel Institute is under the Directorship of Dr. Alexander Young, Interim Chair of the Department of Psychiatry and Biobehavioral Sciences, Director of the Semel Institute for Neuroscience and Human Behavior, and Physician-in-Chief of the Resnick Neuropsychiatric Hospital.

 THE FRIENDS OF THE SEMEL INSTITUTE